Parameterized quasinormal frequencies and Hawking radiation for axial gravitational perturbations of a holonomy-corrected black hole: axial Gravitational perturbation of the holonomy-corrected black hole

-To study the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole more comprehensively, we investigate the numerical evolution of a Gaussian wave packet on the background spacetime under the axial gravitational perturbation.
-In the time domain, we can rewrite the Schr\"{o}dinger-like master equation \eqref{master-eq} as \bqn \frac{\p^2 \Psi}{\p r^2_{\ast}} - \f{\p^2 \Psi}{\p t^2} - V (r_\ast) \Psi =0. \eqn Under the light-cone coordinates $u = t - r_{\ast}$ and $ v = t + r_{\ast}$ \cite{Gundlach:1993tp}, the above equation becomes \bqn\lb{ringdown-eq} 4 \frac{\p ^2 \Psi (u, v)}{\p u \p v} - V (u, v) \Psi (u,v) = 0. \eqn We assume that the wave packet is a Gaussian pulse centered in $v_c$ and having width $\beta$: \bqn \Psi (u, 0) = 0~~\text{and}~~\Psi (0,v) = \tx{exp} \left( - \frac{(v-v_{c})^2}{2 \beta^2} \right). \eqn Then, we set $v_c/2M = 10,~\beta/2M = 1,~ M=1/2,~l=2$, choose the observer located at $r = 10 r_\text{H}$, and numerically solve the partial differential equation (\ref{ringdown-eq}) to generate the ringdown waveform with different values of the parameter $r_0$.
 The evolution of the Gaussian pulse is shown in Fig.~\ref{ringdown-plot}.
 One can see that the decay of the wave packet becomes slower as the parameter $r_0$ increases, which agrees with the fact that $r_0$ negatively affects the imaginary part of the quasinormal frequencies.
 The fundamental mode $\omega_{02}$ mainly controls the behavior of the ringdown waveforms.
 Without loss of generality, we use a modified exponentially decaying function $ e^{\omega_I t} A \sin(\omega_R + B)$ to fit the data in Fig.~\ref{ringdown-plot} and obtain the value of $\omega_{02}$ with different values of the parameter $r_0$.
 The results are shown in Tab.~\ref{ringdown}.
 One can find that the fitting values of the fundamental mode $\omega_{02}$ with different values of the parameter $r_0$ in Tab.~\ref{ringdown} agree well with the results obtained by using the WKB approximation method and the asymptotic iteration method.
 Finally, as shown in Fig.~\ref{ringdown-plot}, the late-time behavior of the evolution of the Gaussian pulse is a power-law tail.
 For the case of the Schwarzschild black hole, the power-law relation is $\Psi = t^{-(2l+3)}$ \cite{Ching:1995tj}.
 Here, we use a modified power-law function $t^{-(2l + \zeta)}$ to fit the late time data in Fig.~\ref{ringdown-plot} and obtain the value of $\zeta$ with different values of the parameter $r_0$.
 The results are shown in Tab.~\ref{tail}.
 It shows that the parameter $r_0$ does not affect the late-time behavior of the evolution of the wave packet under the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole.
 This agrees with the conclusion for the massless scalar field perturbation of the holonomy-corrected Schwarzschild black hole \cite{Moreira:2023cxy}.